mrkkrp/markkarpov.com/tutorial/th.md

 ## Typed expressions

-Quotation for typed expressions is a bit special: it is the only way to create values of the type `TExp a`, i.e. it's the introduction form for `TExp`.
+Quotation for typed expressions is a bit special: it is the only way to create values of type `TExp a`, i.e. it's the introduction form for `TExp`.
 This way the compiler can ensure that the phantom type always corresponds to what is inside.
-For example, let's try and re-write `myFunc` using quotation for typed expression splices:
+For example, let's try to rewrite `myFunc` using quotation for typed expression splices:

 ```haskell
 myFuncTyped :: Q (TExp a)
 myFuncTyped = [|| \x -> x + 1 ||]
 ```

-I left `a` there on purpose to check what GHC will propose as inferred type:
+I left `a` there on purpose, to check what GHC will propose as the inferred
+type:

 > Couldn't match type `a` with `Integer -> Integer`